-The Abbott coronavirus antibody test was 100% sensitive in its validation study.
+The Roche coronavirus antibody test was 100% sensitive in its validation study.
 This means that it correctly detected antibodies to SARS-CoV-2 in all samples from people with a confirmed coronavirus infection and who were tested at least 14 days after the onset of symptoms.
 If you test before this time, you may get a negative result even if you are infected, because your antibodies may not yet have reached detectable levels.
 There may be scenarios where an antibody test is negative but the individual has been infected with coronavirus.
-See below for further details.
+See the FAQ below for further details.

 There is a small possibility that you have had coronavirus yet have not developed antibodies.
 This can happen if you had a very mild case of COVID-19 or did not develop any symptoms.
 There is also some emerging evidence that a minority of people who had a negative antibody result may have had a different type of immune response controlled by T cells, a type of white blood cell that recognises infected cells.
 Our test measures IgG (immunoglobulin G antibodies) which is the most common type of antibody found in the blood after an infection.
 As our immune systems are highly complex and this virus is novel, it takes time for the global medical science community to develop the best understanding of COVID-19 immunity.
 More recently research from the Karolinska Institutet in Sweden found that people with mild or no symptoms had developed “T-cell” immunity despite testing negative for antibodies.
 This study is yet to be published and peer reviewed by the science community, but it has no doubt provoked further debate about how our immune systems respond to the virus.
 Before we can jump to any solid conclusions, further evaluation of this is needed with more research.
 Until we know more about whether antibodies or T-cells confer any protection against coronavirus, it is not safe to assume that you have acquired immunity to COVID-19.